How to Merge Images Vertically using GroupDocs.Merger for Java

 License Acquisition Steps

-Once the library is added, initialize it in your project:
+Once the library is added, import the main class in your Java file:

 import com.groupdocs.merger.Merger;